 It’s been around for nearly 100 years and the design is well known as one of John Moses Browning’s finest creations.
 First used by the American military fighting in the Philippines, the 1911 rapidly gained popularity as a service weapon.

-Full-sized 1911 pistols can be concealed easily with either an inside the waistband (IWB) holster or a small-of-the-back holster.
-Paddle and belt slide holsters can work as well, but you will need to make sure that the pistol is held high enough so that the barrel does not protrude beneath your cover garment.
+Full-sized 1911 pistols are easily concealed with either an inside-the-waistband (IWB) holster or a small-of-the-back holster.
+Paddle and belt slide holsters work as well, although you need to make sure the pistol is held high enough so the barrel does not protrude beneath your cover garment.

 While this larger 1911 has a much wider grip, large framed individuals may still be able to conceal it inside an IWB or shoulder holster.
 The alloy frame of the Big Hawg makes it much more comfortable to tote this monster around compared to the hefty steel frames found on most 1911 pistols.

-Recall that the 1911 was designed for the military, and that for the most part military small arms ammunition is full metal jacket.
-John Moses Browning built his pistol to take ball ammunition, not modern hollow points. .45 ACP hollow point ammunition will invariably hang up on feeding when used in an unramped 1911, and can still be problematic on a modern fully ramped model.
-Full power full metal jacket ammo such as 230 grain FMJ Speer Lawman will serve you best in any 1911.
+Recall that the 1911 was designed for the military and, that for the most part, military small arms ammunition is full metal jacket.
+John Moses Browning built his pistol to take ball ammunition, not modern hollow points. .45 ACP hollow point ammunition invariably hangs up on feeding when used in an unramped 1911, and can still be problematic on a modern fully ramped model.
+Full power full metal jacket ammo, such as 230 grain FMJ Speer Lawman, serves you best in any 1911.

-Still, no matter how well a full sized 1911 may run on the range, many people simply find that they are too large to comfortably carry concealed.
-If that is the case, stepping down to the aluminum framed 1911 Commander or the even smaller 1911 Officer’s Model, is another option.
+Still, no matter how well a full sized 1911 may run on the range, many people simply find they are too large to comfortably carry concealed.
+If that is the case, stepping down to the aluminum framed 1911 Commander, or the even smaller 1911 Officer’s Model, is another option.